orels1/shaders.orels.sh/docs/generator/development-basics.md

 :::caution Path Resolution

 ORL Shader definitions automatically resolve paths to built-in assets if they start with `@/`.
-For your own dependencies you can either provide relative paths, or absolute paths that start with `Assets/`.
+For your own dependencies you can either provide relative paths, or absolute paths that start with `/Assets` or `/Packages`.

 :::